 If it pains you to buy new canning lids each year, switch to reusable canning lids.
 These are glass lids that are designed to be used over and over again, and they're safe for both water bath and pressure canning.
 As long as they don't get chipped or cracked, they'll continue to make a good seal year after year.
 Unsurprisingly, these types of lids cost more than regular canning lids, but if you do a lot of canning, they could save you money over time.

-Tattler is one company that manufacturers this type of reusable canning lid.
-Order a couple sets to try.
+Tattler is one company that manufactures this type of reusable canning lid.
+Order a couple of sets to try.
 Then, make the switch if you like them.
 You can always buy them a bit at a time until you have enough to use them exclusively.